wchance/fintechhw1/README.md

 &nbsp;

 <!-- Name of company? -->
-* Paxos Trust Company, LLC is a FinTech company that provides a regulated blockchain infrastructure platform, building a new, open financial system.
+* **Paxos Trust Company, LLC** is a FinTech company that provides a regulated blockchain infrastructure platform, building a new, open financial system.
-&nbsp;

 <!-- When was the company incorporated? -->
 * Founded in April of 2012 and organized under New York Banking Law and incorporated in New York in September of 2015.
 [1]